 - Output Grayscale: 48-bit internal/16-bit (film scanning only)/8-bit output

-- FARE Level 3 technology that ensures what you scan will no get effected by dust
+- FARE Level 3 technology that ensures what you scan will not get affected by dust

 - 7-second scans

-These are some of the best scanners for artists that are available and the best news is that they are affordable.
+These are some of the best scanners for available artists; the best news is that they are affordable.

-Once you start selling fine art prints of your original artwork you will be able to cover the costs of your new art scanner.
+Once you start selling fine art prints of your original artwork, you can cover the costs of your new art scanner.

 How To Sell Art prints

-Now that you have a high-quality scanner, you will want to invest in a quality art printer.
+Now that you have a high-quality scanner, you want to invest in a quality art printer.

-- There are a few different ways you can sell your art prints online.
+- There are a few different ways to sell your art prints online.

-- Print your prints at home and sell them on your artist website and local craft fairs.
+- Print your prints home and sell them on your artist’s website and at local craft fairs.

 - Get prints made at your local print shop and sell them on your website and local craft fair.